 Last month, one of my favorite TV dramas ended in a way that begs you to look back on the rest of the series.
-In general, I don’t care about spoilers but we can at least describe the nature of the question without them: Mr. Robot is either an introspective story informed by society or a social story informed by introspection.
+In general, I don’t care about spoilers but we can at least describe the nature of the question without them: Mr. Robot is either an introspective story informed by politics or a political story informed by introspection.
 The series finale seconds the first assessment but it’s not that simple.

 Now we’re gonna get into spoilers.
 The plot of Mr. Robot is supported largely by protagonist Elliot Alderson’s many psychological personas.
-I’m not well-read on the subject of dissociative identity disorder so I can’t assess how accurately the show portrays it, but Mr. Robot at least give us consistent rules to pay attention to.
+I’m not well-read on the subject of Dissociative Identity Disorder so I can’t assess how accurately the show portrays it, but Mr. Robot at least give us consistent rules to pay attention to.

 One rule that is so basic that it’s easy to lose sight of is that the walls that separate Elliot’s personas are shapes by the ordinary boundaries of his mind.
 The ordinary boundaries that delineate the ordinary world- such as Elliot’s assessment of probability.

 After our first encounter with the persona called Mr. Robot, Elliot’s narration is saying things like ‘I’m crazy, that didn’t just happen’…and sure enough, Elliot is more ready to treat Mr. Robot as an actual person than as a persona of himself.
 The expectation that Mr. Robot is actually his father even stops him from considering that he’s not “real”.
 When he’s in prison during season two, the “lie” that he’s recovering at his mom’s house serves to isolate Mr. Robot just as much as the enforced sobriety.
 Within the fantastical or delusory world, Elliot even claims to be attempting sobriety specifically to isolate and “starve” Mr. Robot.